FC Carlos Stein: History

 In 2018, Carlos Stein was the Chiclayo provincial stage champion and later the Lambayeque departmental stage runner-up.
 This again allowed the team to participate in the national stage of the Copa Perú.
 It was eliminated by Deportivo Garcilaso in the Second Round.

 In 2019, the Carlistas won the José Leonardo Ortiz district league, once again they conquered the Provincial League of Chiclayo and this time they also achieved the Lambayeque departmental league title.
 It had no problem getting through the regular phase of the 2019 Copa Perú, by defeating Deportivo Manaos 7–1 on aggregate in the round of 32.
 In the round of 16, its rival was Miguel Grau de Abancay, who defeated Carlos Stein by 3–0, and then by 2–0 in the second leg.
 The overall result eliminated Carlos Stein from the competition, however the club filed a claim for the improper fielding of Jimmy Aguilar, a Miguel Grau's player who was suspended.
 Both matches against Miguel Grau were awarded to Carlos Stein and Miguel Grau was suspended from the competition.
 In the quarterfinals, Carlos Stein eliminated Credicoop San Cristóbal from Moquegua by a 4–4 aggregate, going through on away goals and becoming the first classified team to that year's Copa Perú's final group stage.

-In the final group stage, Stein drew 1-1 against Sport Estrella, defeated Sport Chavelines by 2–1 and in then once again drew 2–2 against Deportivo Llacuabamba, which left the team in second place by goal difference.
+In the final group stage, Stein drew 1–1 against Sport Estrella, defeated Sport Chavelines by 2–1 and in then once again drew 2–2 against Deportivo Llacuabamba, which left the team in second place by goal difference.
 Carlos Stein then presented a claim for the improper fielding of Milton Bermejo by Deportivo Llacuabamba and on 3 December 2019, the Justice Commission of the Peruvian Football Federation declared the claim valid, awarding Stein the game against Llacuabamba by 3–0 and thus giving the 2019 Copa Perú title and promotion to the 2020 Liga 1 to Carlos Stein.

+Carlos Stein got relegated to the Peruvian Tercera División in 2024.